 An Individualized Program - Each student meets with an advisor to plan an individualized academic program and establish a learning contract.
-They meet periodically to review educational and career goals.
+Students choose licensure track or an academic, non-licensure track.
+Students meet periodically with their advisor to review educational and career goals.